Dwight Tolliver, Ph.D., Owner, Psychologist, Co-Author of Gentle Mending

 Jessica believes the foundation of effective therapy is a strong therapeutic relationship based on empathy, understanding, and collaboration.
 As such, Jessica encourages her clients to actively participate in their own treatment planning to set goals that will have the most impact on their lives.
 Jessica relies heavily on evidence-based treatments such as Cognitive-Behavioral Therapy (CBT), Parent-Child Interaction Therapy (PCIT), Trauma-Focused Cognitive Behavioral Therapy (TF-CBT), Dialectical Behavior Therapy (DBT), and Systemic Family Therapy.
 Jessica also incorporates mindfulness-based techniques in treatment.
 Jessica also recognizes the importance of choosing a therapeutic approach that fits best for each individual client’s needs, strengths, and goals.

-Jessica specializes in treatment for children, adolescents, and families.
-She particularly enjoys helping parents learn the best ways to manage their child’s disruptive or externalizing behaviors (e.g., defiance, hyperactivity, aggression).
-She also enjoys working with individuals and families who struggle with internalizing concerns such as depression, anxiety, or trauma.
-Jessica is currently accepting new clients.
+Jessica was drawn to Affirmations Psychological Services because of the practice's commitment to and compassion for individuals from diverse backgrounds.
+Affirmations allows her to expand her work with adults while growing the practice's services for children, adolescents, and families.
+Jessica's specializes in helping parents learn the best ways to manage their child’s disruptive or externalizing behaviors (e.g., defiance, hyperactivity, aggression).
+She also enjoys working with youths and adults who struggle with internalizing concerns such as depression, anxiety, or trauma.

 Amy Pfeiffer Nims, M.A., PCC-S